1. Home

 IPVanish is a favourite VPN for users who want the fastest possible connection speeds for ease of use and lightning fast downloads.
 The impressive speed of the connections is complemented by excellent security, including the essential strong 256-bit encryption and a no logging policy.
 You’ll also find extra security features in the software like a kill switch which you can use to cut off your connection when the VPN is down to prevent you from accidentally sending data over an unsecured connection, periodic IP address change for enhanced privacy, and DNS leak protection for maximum security.

-The server network covers over 1000 servers in more than 60 countries, including plenty in Europe, Asia, North America, and beyond, so you can easily find a server to let you bypass region blocks.
+The server network covers over 1000 servers in more than 60 countries, including plenty in Europe, Asia, North America, and beyond, so you can easily find a server to bypass EU website blocks and other region restrictions.
 The software can be installed on platforms running operating systems including Windows, Mac OS, Linux, and Android.

 Read our full IPVanish review.